yongjulee-etri/yongjulee-etri.github.io/_pages/about.md

 **Dr. Yong-Ju Lee is the head of the Visual Intelligence Research Department at the Electronics and Telecommunications Research Institute (ETRI)** in South Korea and adjunct professor in Korea National University of Science and Technology.
 He received a Ph.D. in computer engineering from the Chungnam National University(CNU), South Korea.
-He was a visiting scholar at the University of Virginia Tech and planning committee member of the ministry of science and ICT in Korea.
-With a distinguished career in visual intelligence research, Dr. Lee has made significant contributions to the field and continues to lead innovative projects that advance multimedia technologies, such as generative visual intelligence and visual AI agent collaboration.
+He was a visiting scholar at the University of Virginia Tech and planning committee/RFP member('19~'23:AI,'24: AI Safety R&D, AGI) of the ministry of science and ICT in
+Korea.
+With a distinguished career in visual intelligence research, Dr. Lee has made significant contributions to the field and continues to lead innovative projects that advance multimedia technologies, such as generative visual intelligence(KOALA, Ko-LLaVA) and visual AI agent collaboration(CLARA).
 His research interests include Artificial General Intelligence(AGI), Generative AI, Edge-based model compression, Human-level visual perception, Crossmodal/Multimodal learning.

 # 🎉 Visual Intelligence Lab  [[Homepage]](https://etri-visualintelligence.github.io/) <br>